 # Multi-zone deployment

 Kuma supports running your service mesh in multiple zones.
 It is even possible to run with a mix of Kubernetes and Universal zones.
 Your mesh environment can include multiple isolated service meshes (multi-tenancy), and workloads running in different regions, on different clouds, or in different datacenters.
 A zone can be a Kubernetes cluster, a VPC, or any other deployment you need to include in the same distributed mesh environment.
-The only condition is that all the data planes running within the zone must be able to connect to the other data planes in this same zone.

 # How it works